Trump defends tweet on possible Election Day delay at contentious press conference

 "It's common sense," Trump said.
 "I want an election, and a result, much more than you.
 I think we're doing very well. ...
 I don't want to see a rigged election."

 The comments followed a backlash against Trump's comments from both sides of the aisle on Thursday, with Democrats railing against the suggestion and some Republicans saying they opposed it.
-A top Republican, Senate Majority Leader Mitch McConnell, flatly told a Kentucky news station the election would not be moving.
+The Senate's top Republican, Majority Leader Mitch McConnell, flatly told a Kentucky news station the election would not be moving.

 Earlier this month, a Fox News review found a slew of issues with mail-in ballots in recent elections.
 A dramatic local news report this week, tweeted out by the president on Thursday, highlighted missing ballots in a test of the United States Postal Service's ability to handle mail-in ballots.